Louise Élisabeth d'Orléans: Princess of Asturias (1721–1724)

-In the November of 1721, at the age of eleven, Élisabeth was married by proxy, in Paris.
+In November 1721, at the age of eleven, Élisabeth was married by proxy, in Paris.
 She and her sister Philippine Élisabeth soon left for Madrid.
 Despite an impertinent reception from the Spanish royal family, primarily by Elisabeth Farnese, the stepmother of her future husband, she married Louis of Spain on 20 January 1722 in Lerma.
 Her dowry contained 4 million livres.

 The relationship between her and Philippine, already strained, became more embittered when Philippine began to receive attention at the Spanish royal court due to her beauty, allure and intelligence. Élisabeth never received such attention upon her arrival.
 Her sister was later engaged to Infante Charles of Spain, another heir to the throne of Spain; but the marriage came to nothing, and her sister was later sent back to France, where she died due to smallpox at the age of nineteen in Paris.

 As wife of an heir to the Spanish throne, Élisabeth assumed the title of Princess of Asturias.